Properties and characteristics

 Click on the entry field and select the date from the calendar.
 Or manually enter the date in the following format: DD.MM.YY

-Click on Upload files and upload the appropriate file.
+file Click on Upload files and upload the appropriate file.

 string